2017TJM/keras-yolo3/README.md

     4. use model_data/darknet53_weights.h5 in train.py

 ---
-## othor our training date from:https://github.com/detectRecog/CCPD
+## othor our training date1 from:https://github.com/detectRecog/CCPD
 ## for the CCPD data how to train:
 # step 1:downloads the data from above link
 you should downloads the data from above the link and then use the voc data